-While the RSS played a central role in the Jan Sangh from the 1950s on, it continued to sponsor non-electoral organizations aimed at "unifying Hindus" and inculcating in them the values it thought essential to strengthen the Hindu nation.
-Principal among these are the Vishwa Hindu Parishad (VHP), or World Hindu Council, founded in 1966 and the VHP's youth wing, the Bajrang Dal.
-Taken together, these various organizations with ties to the RSS are often referred to as the sangh parivar or "Family of the Sangh (RSS)."
+While the RSS played a central role in the Jan Sangh from the 1950s onward, it continued to sponsor non-electoral organizations aimed at "unifying Hindus" and inculcating in them the values it thought essential to strengthen the Hindu nation.
+Principal among these are the Vishwa Hindu Parishad (VHP), or World Hindu Council, found in 1966 and the VHP's youth wing, the Bajrang Dal.
+Taken together these various organizations with ties to the RSS are often referred to as the Sangh Parivar or "Family of the Sangh (RSS)."

 The VHP, which is said to receive much of its funding from Indian immigrants to the United States, has sought to bring the diverse sects of Hinduism together under a common umbrella, but with little success.
-The lack of a central organization to Hinduism meant that the VHP had to convince individual leaders of sects, monasteries to affiliate themselves with it.
-The major spiritual figures of Hinduism had no reason to lose their autonomy by submitting themselves to a central authority, so the VHP was only able to attract minor religious figures.
-Moreover, in its one effort to get these diverse spiritual leaders to agree on a common set of principles, the VHP was unable to find
+The lack of a central organization in Hinduism meant that the VHP had to convince individual leaders of sects and monasteries to affiliate themselves with it.
+The major spiritual figures of Hinduism had no reason to lose their autonomy by submitting themselves to a central authority, so that the VHP was only able to attract minor religious figures.
+Moreover in its one effort to get these diverse spiritual leaders to agree on a common set of principles, it was unable to find any that could distinguish Hinduism clearly from other religions.
+The VHP eventually turned to other methods to unify Hindus, and began to champion the building of a temple at Ayodhya (discussed below).
+The VHP and Bajrang Dal, have often acted independently of the BJP and are frequently blamed for carrying out violent attacks on Muslims such as the massive riot in Gujarat state in March 2002.